atuinsh/atuin/docs/docs/commands/sync.md

 atuin register -u <USERNAME> -e <EMAIL> -p <PASSWORD>
 ```

+If you don't want to have your password be included in shell history, you can omit
+the password flag and you will be prompted to provide it through stdin.

-Usernames must be unique, and emails shall only be used for important
+Usernames must be unique and only contain alphanumerics or hyphens,
-notifications (security breaches, changes to service, etc).
+and emails shall only be used for important notifications (security breaches, changes to service, etc).

 Upon success, you are also logged in :) Syncing should happen automatically from
 here!